A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Results

 From Table~\ref{tab: results}, we can observe that the roll angle at the initial and final locations impacts the path length and the path type as well.
 For instance, consider ``Long 1" with $R_{yaw} = 40$ m.
 We illustrate the change in the path type with changing roll angles across the three subfigures in Fig.~\ref{fig: varying_paths_config}.
 We observe that for initial and final roll angles of $-15^\circ$ and $0^\circ,$ the vehicle travels on the outer sphere, followed by traveling on the cross-tangent plane and an inner sphere.
 However, changing the initial and final roll angles changes the minimum cost path from our algorithm to travel along a cylindrical envelope connecting the left spheres for initial and final roll angles of $0^\circ$ and $15^\circ.$ For initial and final roll angles of $15^\circ$ and $-15^\circ,$ the best feasible path is a cylindrical envelope connecting inner spheres.

-In contrast, the path obtained from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} is shown in Fig.~\ref{fig: Long_1_Vana}, which is longer than our path by nearly three times.
-The algorithm in \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} produced the same path for any values of $R_{yaw}$ and for any of the three combinations of initial and final roll angles we considered in this subsection.
+In contrast, the paths obtained from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, \cite{analytic_solution_3D}, and \cite{mathworks_uavdubinsconnection} are shown in Fig.~\ref{fig: Long_1_Vana}.
+All three algorithms will produce the same path for any values of $R_{yaw}$ and for any of the three combinations of initial and final roll angles we considered in this subsection.
 This is due to the fact that the generated path does not account for the complete orientation of the vehicle at the initial and final locations; this highlights the novelty of our approach considering the full orientation of the vehicle.

-We also note here that the path obtained using \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} satisfies the pitch and yaw rate constraints close to the initial configuration when $R_{yaw} = 40$ m.
-However, it violates the yaw rate constraints at the initial configuration for $R_{yaw} = 50$ m since it enters the left sphere (similar to Fig.~\ref{subfig: yaw_rate_violation}).
+We also note here that all the paths satisfy the pitch and yaw rate constraints close to the initial configuration when $R_{yaw} = 40$ m.
+However, the paths from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} and \cite{mathworks_uavdubinsconnection} violate the yaw rate constraints at the initial configuration for $R_{yaw} = 50$ m, while the path from \cite{analytic_solution_3D} violates for $R_{yaw} = 53$ m, since they enter the left sphere (similar to Fig.~\ref{subfig: yaw_rate_violation}).
 These results reaffirm the importance of the model and control inputs presented in the current paper.